The much-anticipated opening of Toy Story Land brought tons of excitement to Hollywood Studios.

 This is a limited-availability event, and that means that if you choose to go, you'll find very low crowd levels.

-During the 75 minutes the event takes place, guests attending get unlimited rides on 3 three of the attractions located there:
+During the event, guests attending get unlimited rides on 3 three of the attractions located there:

 - Toy Story Mania